aglab2/tutorials/hackersm64-gdb.md

 ## VSCode setup

-Add the following file in `.vscode/launch.json`
+Add the following file in `.vscode/launch.json`.
+On Windows make sure to update `miDebuggerPath` to point to `gdb-multiarch.exe`.

 ```
 {